WorkingGreen/incogniton-api-python-client/README.md

 -  Create, update, and delete browser profiles
 -  Manage cookies for any profile
--  Launch and control browsers using Selenium and Playwright
+-  Launch automation endpoints to get the CDP (Chrome DevTools Protocol) URL for Puppeteer and Playwright and the WebDriver URL for Selenium
--  Headless automation and custom browser arguments
+-  Browser Automation SDK using Playwright and Selenium
 -  Built-in error handling and logging

 ## Getting Started